sethbattin/sethbattin.github.io/README.md

 Anything in /docs is public on the internet at the address specified in the CNAME file.

 This repository holds the raw content and the published content.
+I also keep some draft content in a git submodule that is not a public repo; not every- thing that i type needs to be published.